Plastic Surgery: Top Questions

 1. Can I have a breast lift and implant done at the same time?

 It is best to do these operations separately.
 When a breast lift is performed, the skin is made tight, and wounds are closed under tension.
 Adding a breast implant adds even more force, which can add to larger, more noticeable scarring.
 The implant size you want may not be possible, since the lift makes it more difficult to close the wound.
 Usually, the size of the lift must be reduced or the implant size has to be reduced.

 It’s better to have two surgeries than to have one that yields less than stellar results due to compromises necessary to make it possible.
 Fewer risks to the health of your breast come into play when one surgery is handled at once.
 You will be happier with your results if you wait.

 2. How long is the expected recovery from liposuction?

-Recovery is typically one week of rest before returning to work.
-One month later, with the office’s approval, you should be able to start simple exercise.
+Recovery from liposuction is typically one week of rest before returning to work.
+One month later, with the office’s approval, you should be able to start a simple exercise.
 Final results become apparent 3-6 months later.

 3. How do you choose the correct implant size?

 It’s up to you!
 There is a methodology for choosing a size that fits your particular dimensions, but at the end of the day, if you look at the implant chart and are not satisfied with the suggestion you are offered, then you won’t be happy having that implant on your body.
 We use implant charts, photos, and sizers to give you the best idea we can, but it’s up to you to make the choice.
 Ultimately, you will be happier that way.